Top Attractions in Rome, Italy

 The Janiculum Hill is often considered the “Eighth Hill of Rome”, referring to the seven hills around which Ancient Rome was built.

-The Janiculum Hill was the second-highest hill in Ancient Rome.
+The Janiculum Hill was the second-highest in Ancient Rome.
 It was believed to be the centre of the cult of the god Janus, through which it got its name.
 Because of its stunning location overlooking the city, it is believed that the cult’s priests would stand atop the hill to look for signs from the gods.

-Many memorials and statues can be found on the hill including the Garibaldi Monuments, a famed military leader who contributed to the Italian unification and the creation of the Kingdom of Italy.
+Many memorials and statues can be found on the hill, including the Garibaldi Monuments, a famed military leader who contributed to the Italian unification and the creation of the Kingdom of Italy.

 Just be aware that every day since 1904, a cannon round has been fired from Janiculum Hill.
 It’s blank of course and is intended to help set the time.